Se-Boruk/Statistics_in_data_analysis/README.md

 ##  Description

-This repo contains my tasks from **machine learning basics** subject.
+This repo contains my tasks from **statistics in data analysis** subject.

 All files contain at least jupyter notebook to launch, with some of them having also .py file.